Flat Pack Furniture and Sustainability

 In the UK, they even produce sustainable flat pack houses claiming the cost of transporting traditional building materials causes almost a third of all transportation carbon emissions.

 The bonus green points of the transportation of flat pack furniture is a reduced carbon footprint which arises from the larger quantities delivered in one go.
-Furthermore, companies like Kmart have been rolling out more depots across New Zealand so there’s less distance for trucks to travel.
+Furthermore, companies like Kmart have been rolling out more depots across Australia so there’s less distance for trucks to travel.

 What Are Flat Pack Manufacturer’s Doing to Increase Their Sustainability?